 A cerebral midfield conductor whose elegant passing and vision anchored teams in Spain and Italy for nearly two decades.

-Borja Valero never relied on blistering pace or thunderous tackles.
-His game was one of quiet intelligence, played a few seconds ahead of everyone else.
-Emerging from Real Madrid's academy, he truly found his voice in Mallorca, becoming the creative hub of a spirited side.
-His seamless adaptability was proven in a successful stint at West Bromwich Albion, but his legacy was cemented in Italy.
-At Fiorentina, and later Inter Milan, he was the metronome at the heart of midfield, dictating tempo with unerring short passes and an almost preternatural sense of space.
-In a league that cherishes tactical nuance, Valero's technical purity and consistency made him a respected figure, playing at the highest level well into his thirties.
+Borja Valero played the game a few seconds ahead of everyone else.
+Emerging from Real Madrid's academy, he became the creative hub of a spirited Mallorca side.
+A successful stint at West Bromwich Albion proved his seamless adaptability.
+At Fiorentina, and later Inter Milan, he served as the metronome at the heart of midfield, dictating tempo with unerring short passes and an almost preternatural sense of space.
+Valero never relied on blistering pace or thunderous tackles.
+His game was one of quiet intelligence.
+In a league that cherishes tactical nuance, his technical purity and consistency kept him playing at the highest level well into his thirties.

 1981–1996